 Panik scores twice and Blackhawks roll over Oilers 5-1

-Chicago Blackhawks center Nick Schmaltz and Edmonton Oilers left wing Drake Caggiula compete for the puck during the second period of an NHL hockey game Saturday, Feb.
+Chicago Blackhawks defenseman Niklas Hjalmarsson and Edmonton Oilers center Leon Draisaitl race for the puck during the second period of an NHL hockey game Saturday, Feb.
 11, 2017, in Edmonton, Alberta.
 Some sleet or freezing rain possible early.

 Start the conversation, or Read more at White Lake Beacon.